martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 ## Example

-In this example, two outgoing sessions are created by the same endpoint.
-One of those sessions is initiated with the attacker, another session is created toward another honest endpoint.
+In this example, two sessions are created with the same endpoint concurrently.
+One of those sessions is initiated with the attacker, the second session is created toward another honest endpoint.
 The attacker convinces the endpoint that their session has completed, and that the session with the other endpoint has succeeded.

 ~~~
   Norma               Mallory             Patsy